 “The best business experiences meet people where they are”.
-As rightly said by Mark Zuckerberg at Meta’s first Conversation event on with the introduction of WhatsApp Cloud API on May 18, 2022.
+As rightly said by Mark Zuckerburg at Meta’s first Conversation event on with the introduction of WhatsApp Cloud API on May 18, 2022.
 WhatsApp Business API is now available to businesses of all sizes.
-Now even small businesses can take leverage of WhatsApp Business API to scale customer support and enhance their customer experiences.
+Now even small businesses can take leverage of Business API software to scale customer support and enhance their customer experiences.

 Up till the announcement of WhatsApp Cloud API, businesses weren’t allowed direct access to WhatsApp Business API.
 The previous onboarding process included contacting over hundreds of WhatsApp Business Solution Providers (BSP) to register and get approved by WhatsApp for WhatsApp API.
 But what brought the revolution in this market is WhatsApp Cloud API.

 WhatsApp Cloud API allows businesses to send and receive messages using the cloud-hosted version of its WhatsApp Business API.
-With the new Cloud API hosted on Meta’s services, WhatsApp Business users can implement WhatsApp Business API without the cost of hosting on their ‘own servers’.
+With the new Cloud API hosted on Meta’s services, WhatsApp Business users can implement WhatsApp Business API directly on their ‘own servers’.

 Who should opt for WhatsApp Cloud API?